- The squash bug is a common pest of squash and pumpkins.

 - The eggs are oval shaped, 1/16 inch long, and yellowish to bronze.

 - The nymphs hatching from the eggs range in size from 1/10 to 1/2 inch long as they progress through five stages called instars.

 At first, the young nymphs have a light green abdomen and black heads and legs.
 As the nymphs grow larger, they first turn light gray and then brownish-gray, with black legs and antennae.

 Squash bugs can live through the winter as adults in sheltered places, such as under plant debris, around buildings, or under rocks.
 When adults come out in the spring, they fly to growing cucurbit plants to feed and mate.

 Female squash bugs lay small clusters of eggs (about 20) on the undersides of the leaves, especially between the veins where they form a V. Eggs may also be seen on stems.
 The females usually start appearing in gardens in early June and continue to lay eggs through mid-summer.

 Eggs hatch in about 10 days, and nymphs mature in about four to six weeks.
-Both adults and nymphs run for cover when disturbed.
+Both adults and nymphs hide under leaves when disturbed.

 One generation develops each year, although it is possible that in some summers there is a partial second generation.